kyma-project/kyma/tools/stability-checker/README.md

-containerRegistry.path |eu.gcr.io/kyma-project| Address of Docker registry where Stability Checker image can be found. image.tag |8b5d53d3| Tag of Stability Checker docker image. image.pullPolicy |IfNotPresent| K8s image pull policy. storage.claimName | Name of PVC which is attached to Stability Checker pod.
-Volume is visible in the pod under "/data" path. pathToTestingScript |/data/input/testing.sh| Full path to testing script.
-Because script is delivered inside PV, it has to start with "/data". slackClientWebhookUrl |need-to-be-provided| Slack client webhook URL. slackClientChannelId |need-to-be-provided| Slack channel ID, starts with `#`. slackClientToken |123-need-to-be-provided| Slack client token. testThrottle | 5m | Period between test executions.
-Purpose of this time is to give K8s time to clean up all resources after previous test. testResultWindowTime | 6h | Notifications will be sent after this time and contains test executions summary for this period. stats.enabled | false | If true, output from test executions is analyzed to find statistics for every test.
+containerRegistry.path |eu.gcr.io/kyma-project| Address of Docker registry where Stability Checker image can be found. image.tag |8b5d53d3| Tag of Stability Checker docker image. image.pullPolicy |IfNotPresent| K8s image pull policy. storage.claimName |stability-test-scripts-pvc| Name of PVC which is attached to Stability Checker pod.
+Volume is visible in the pod under `/data` path. pathToTestingScript |/data/input/testing.sh| Full path to the testing script.
+Because script is delivered inside PV, it has to start with `/data`. slackClientWebhookUrl |need-to-be-provided| Slack client webhook URL. slackClientChannelId |need-to-be-provided| Slack channel ID, starts with `#`. slackClientToken |123-need-to-be-provided| Slack client token. testThrottle | 5m | Period between test executions.
+Purpose of this parameter is to give K8s time to clean up all resources after the previous test execution. testResultWindowTime | 6h | Notifications will be sent after this time and contains test executions summary for this period. stats.enabled | false | If true, an output from test executions is analyzed to find statistics for every test. \
-Detailed information about how many times every test failed and succeeded will be enclosed to the slack notification.
+Detailed information about how many times every test failed and succeeded will be enclosed to the slack notification. \
-Detecting test result is done by regular expressions defined in `stats.failingTestRegexp` and `stats.successfulTestRegexp` stats.failingTestRegexp |TBD| Regular expression which indicate that test has failed.
-Has to contain one capturing group which identifies test name. stats.successfulTestRegexp |TBD|  Regular expression which indicate that test has passed.
+Detecting test result is done by regular expressions defined in `stats.failingTestRegexp` and `stats.successfulTestRegexp` \
+stats.failingTestRegexp |TBD| Regular expression which indicates that test has failed.
+Has to contain one capturing group which identifies test name. stats.successfulTestRegexp |TBD|  Regular expression which indicates that the test has passed.
 Has to contain one capturing group which identifies test name. service.type |NodePort| Stability Checker service type service.externalPort |80| Stability Checker service external port service.internalPort |8080| Stability Checker service internal port